-Let’s say we are cranking our tube amplifier on a high gain channel, tube distortion is synonymous with warmth and clarity.
-This is because the tubes create EVEN harmonics which sound more pleasant to the ear.
+Let’s say we are cranking our tube amplifier on a high gain channel.
+Tube distortion is synonymous with warmth and clarity.
+This is because the tubes create even harmonics which sound subtler and rounder.

-On the other hand, if we then turn on our solid state amp and do the same, the distortion will produce ODD harmonics which (you guessed it) are not as pleasant to listen to.
+Conversely, if we then turn on our solid-state amp and do the same, the distortion will produce odd harmonics which are often described as grittier and more aggressive in tone.